 One morning she sat down at the computer as usual.
 I was surprised to see her open up the word processor and start to type.
 She wrote about a hundred words, about herself, and about the racism she had experienced as a First Nations child in elementary school.
 She said that racism was wrong, and that everyone deserved respect.

 She read her story to me, and I said I agreed with her conclusion, and that her story deserved a bigger audience.
 I asked her if she would like to post it in the hall and invite other students to write in response.
 (Today, I’d probably ask her if she wanted a blog.)
 She said she’d try it.

 So she made a display on the bulletin board, with her story in the middle and lots of space around it, and made a sign inviting other students in the College to post their stories on the same topic.
 One of the English teachers took it up with her students, and Naomi got four or five responses on her bulletin board.

 Although I had taken the writing as an indication that she would start participating in class activities, Naomi kept on passing when invited to take part.
 She didn’t have time.
 She was busy hanging out in the hall, watching people read the bulletin board.
 She wrote a note in response to everyone who added their writing to her display, and posted the note beside their story.

 Then the holidays came, and the program shut down for a couple of weeks.

-This is the story, and it’s long.
-I’ll write more about the story behind the scenes, and about what happened next.
 In the meantime, I’m curious to hear people’s reactions.
 Could the same thing happen today?
 Could it ever have happened in your program?
 Do you agree with our letting Naomi continue to “pass” for three months?
 What do you think was happening as she coloured?
 How has “outcomes-based” programming hampered our ability to do holistic literacy work?